 I love crepes with blueberry jam, this reminds me of my childhood.
 One with just sugar, and one with blueberry jam.
 After a bowl of soup of course.
 ‘Because you got to have the real dinner before the dessert dinner’, as my dad use to say.
-But we made these for lunch, and it was blackberry not blueberry, so it was clearly not necessary with the ‘real dinner’ first.
+But this time I made these for lunch, and it was blackberry not blueberry, so it was clearly not necessary with the ‘real dinner’ first.
 We needed the stomach space for these delicious crepes, you know.
 Important.

 Mix flour with salt and cinnamon, add half of the milk and mix until you get a thick, lump free batter.
 Melt the butter and let it cool slightly before you add it to the batter.
-Add the rest of the milk, one dl or so at the time before you mix in the eggs and vanilla.
+Add the rest of the milk, half a cup at the time before you mix in the eggs and vanilla.
 You want a thin batter.
 Let the batter rest for 15-20 minutes.
 I added just a touch of vanilla and cinnamon to a standard recipe, but that’s optional.

-Lemon Cream Cheese
+Sweet and Tangy Lemon Cream Cheese

 The blackberry jam isn’t much harder.
 The hard part is to make little enough of it, because of the small amounts of water and lemon juice.
 So you will have too much blackberry jam, but fear not, spread it on your toast tomorrow!

 Mix all the ingredients apart from the cornstarch, into a medium saucepan.
 Bring to a boil.
 In a bowl, mix the cornstarch with 1,5 tbsp water.
-Pour the corn starch into the blackberries, continue to cook until it has thickened.
+Pour the cornstarch into the blackberries, continue to cook until it has thickened.
 Remember to stir a bit to smash the blackberries lightly.
 When you’ve gotten the desired consistency, remove from the heat and let it cool slightly.

 Take one crepe and spread a thin layer of the lemon cream cheese and then blackberry jam/sauce, over the entire crepe.
 Roll it together, sprinke with a little powdered sugar, and dig in with a few fresh blackberries on the side.
 Delish!